UPDATE: In the summer of 2022, we tested out multiple pinning strategies and shared our results here.

 In a previous podcast episode, we dove into the topic of how to make Pinterest work for your business.
 If you’re struggling to find your groove while creating your profile, boards, or pins, go back and listen to that episode.
 That will give you a really good foundation to jump into this week’s episode, where we’ll focus on how to create a Pinterest marketing strategy.

 How to Create a Pinterest Marketing Strategy

-Some of the questions I’ve received over and over in my Facebook group are:
+Some of the questions I’ve received over and over are:

 How do I schedule or should I be pinning manually?